aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 !!! note
     Scaling the hub cluster to managing large numbers of spoke clusters is affected by the number of policies created on the hub cluster.
 Grouping multiple configuration CRs into a single or limited number of policies is one way to reduce the overall number of policies on the hub cluster.
 When using the common/group/site hierarchy of policies for managing site configuration, it is especially important to combine site-specific configuration into a single policy.

-Scaling the hub cluster to managing large numbers of spoke clusters is affected by the number of policies created on the hub cluster.
-Grouping multiple configuration CRs into a single or limited number of policies is one way to reduce the overall number of policies on the hub cluster.
-When using the common/group/site hierarchy of policies for managing site configuration, it is especially important to combine site-specific configuration into a single policy.

 ## Creating the PolicyGenTemplate CR

 Use this procedure to create the `PolicyGenTemplate` custom resource (CR) for your site in your local clone of the Git repository.